Brand Hong Kong

 A:

-your spouse did not have any income chargeable to salaries tax; or
+• your spouse did not have any income chargeable to salaries tax; or you and your spouse have elected joint assessment; or you and your spouse have elected for personal assessment jointly.

-As your spouse does not have a Hong Kong Identity Card, you may furnish a copy of his/her proof of identity first.
+As your spouse does not have a Hong Kong Identity Card, you have to furnish a copy of his/her proof of identity first.
 If your spouse subsequently obtains a Hong Kong Identity Card, please advise IRD in writing the Identity Card Number within 1 month.
 A copy of your marriage certificate may be requested by IRD for record purpose.

-Back to top
+back to top

 Child Allowance